fnaumenko/bioStat/README.md

 The simplest way to ensure this is to pre-sort the alignment.<br>
 BAM files are read 2-4 times slower than even zipped BED files.<br>
 The program can also accept a file with a ready-made lognormal size frequency distribution, in order to determine its parameters.
 Distribution format is described in the comments to the option `-D|--dist`.
-This file should have .dist extension.
+This file should have *.dist* extension.

 #### Output
-Called (calculated) lognormal mean, sigma, Mode and Mean (expected size).
+Called (calculated) lognormal mean, sigma, Mode and Mean (expected size).<br>
 Fragment size frequency distribution is printed optionally.

 #### Options description